 Mentally, I was a bit of a mess for part of the holiday.
 I had a lot on my mind, and sadly when I returned home I felt like I hadn’t even been away.
-The first time I went, even though I was sad to leave such a gorgeous place, I was looking forward to coming back because I felt a little refreshed, more positive, more motivated.
+The first time I went, even though I was sad to leave such a gorgeous place, I was looking forward to coming back because I felt a little refreshed, more positive, more motivated to stay alive.
 This time, with apprehension about coming back, I feel totally exhausted.
 I also caught another cold and my body was feeling the effects of trying to keep up whilst I was away; for 2 days afterwards everything hurt, my joints, muscles, bones.
 I’m still quite rough now.
 Pain can amplify negative feelings, as many of you know.

 I won’t get too negative on here, but as I always say, I do try to be honest.
 Things aren’t always rosy and you can’t always find the positives and glow with appreciation for simply being alive.
 It’s okay to feel like shit.
 It’s okay to feel so tired that you want to give up.
 But I promise you, things can and will change.
 You just have to ride it out.